 It was probably going to be impossible to top the sheer intensity of last season’s bombastic, fan-servicing finale, so it’s actually something of a relief that Star Trek: Lower Decks is visibly trying for a different sort of spectacle this year.
 Yes, it’s still a bigger, more perilous episode than normal, but the focus is at least equally placed on giving each of the main cast their moments to shine, to highlight how they’ve grown over this season in ways that are mostly satisfying, even if some of the individual episodes this season don’t entirely live up to those arcs in practice.
 It makes for a largely enjoyable episode, but one that also tokenizes its own comedy, save for a couple of key gags that mainly serve to remind us we’re theoretically laughing along.

 The emotional payoff kicks off with the realization that Captain Freeman (Dawnn Lewis) is about to be promoted off of the Cerritos, a fact that Mariner (Tawny Newsome) overhears and spares no time in revealing to the bridge crew.
 This forms the basis for the realization that Mariner pushes away the people she’s closest to, a feeling that extends to her mother just as she had let her guard down enough to bond with her.
-It’s a compelling exploration of Mariner’s transformation from chaotic renegade to the member of a found family in the crew.
+It’s a compelling exploration of Mariner’s transformation from chaotic renegade to a member of a found family in the crew.

 Boimler (Jack Quaid), on the other hand, has a mixed bag this episode, as the recurring gag that he’s obsessed with Captain Freeman Day, a celebration intended for children, wears thin and grows old fast.
 However, as the Cerritos has to put itself in peril to save another powerless ship from crashing into a pre-contact planet, Boimler gets to show off his capabilities as a crewmate willing to embrace the unknown.
 Granted, he gets to do this by navigating the underwater enclosure for intelligent Starfleet dolphins, which is such an off-the-wall choice that it loops Boimler’s subplot back around to being hilarious.